 We all are aware of our emotions, and every emotion has an origin in the form of a thought.
 And where do these thoughts originate?
 The answer is – our mind.

-Understand the Nature of Your Mind
+The Nature of Your Mind

 Your mind tricks you into believing that you are it.
 That is the way it manipulates and controls you.